b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Jaredites.md

 &nbsp;

 I don't know what's a non-violent idiom to use in place of "beating a dead horse", but I recognize that I'm belaboring this point.
 Think back to the classic film trilogy of *The Lord of the Rings*.
 It had some visual spectacles of a large-scale war in a fictional, fantasy scenario.
-To be clear, I'm using this to visually depict a number of footsoldiers&mdash;I don't think there were Uruk-hai nor Nazgul in the Book of Mormon, unless I fell asleep during that part of seminary.
+To be clear, I'm using this to visually depict a number of footsoldiers; I don't think there were Uruk-hai nor Nazgul in the Book of Mormon, unless I fell asleep during that part of seminary.

 ![[lotr-pelennor.jpg]]